 Millions of Americans deal with a skin cancer diagnosis each year.
 Modern diagnosis and surgical techniques have led to a very high success rate when it comes to identifying and removing malignant (cancerous) skin cells.
 In particular, Mohs surgery, which allows for the precise excision of basal cell and squamous cell carcinomas, maximizes the preservation of healthy, non-cancerous tissue.
-Still, even the best outcome will leave its telltale mark, which is why many patients choose reconstructive skin cancer surgery.

 As fellowship-trained facial plastic surgeons, Dr. Garcia and Dr. Surowitz approach reconstructive skin cancer surgery as an opportunity to preserve the aesthetics and ongoing proper working of critical and very visible facial structures.
 Each surgery begins with a consultation to establish a relationship and a thorough knowledge of a patient’s needs.

-What Is Reconstructive Skin Cancer Surgery?
+What is Mohs Reconstructive Skin Surgery

 A common treatment for certain types of skin cancer is surgical removal to prevent the cancer from spreading.
 Excising a mole or tumor leaves behind a hole in the skin, which can be particularly noticeable on the delicate features of the face.